Harmonicorps/betaleaf.github.com/_posts/2016-11-28-Maple-ItemFilter.md

 The item filter will last the duration of the current patch.
 When a new patch comes out, you will need to reorder your filter.

-They say time is money, which means every second you spend tossing items is time you aren't making money.
+They say time is money.
+That means every second you spend tossing items is time you aren't making money.
 Get your time back and order today.

 [Click here to order.](https://shop.betaleaf.net/item/item-filter)